mgbeyer/phpwtl/README.md

 #### Individual logging for multiple applications
 This feature is available if multiple settings files like this one are configured.

-To do so you have to provide individual .ini file(s) in the same folder as the default .ini file and adhere to the following naming scheme: *"FLW-yourname.ini"* for the settings and (if "htaccess_protection" is on) *"FLW-yourname-cred.ini"* for the user/password credentials.
-To have the log writer read your .ini file (instead of the default file), initialize the writer with "yourname" as a parameter (don't append the .ini extension).
+To do so you have to provide individual .ini file(s) for the settings and (if "htaccess_protection" is on) *"yourinifile-cred.ini"* for the user/password credentials located in the same directory as your configuration .ini file.
+To have the log writer read your .ini file (instead of the default file), initialize the writer with the path (and name) to your .ini file as a parameter.
+All default .ini files are expected to be in the "*config*" folder of your phpWTL installation.

 #### FLW credentials file format (FLW-default-cred.ini.example):